Giving Space to Your Message: Assistive Word Segmentation for the Electronic Typing of Digital Minorities: Introduction

-In this paper, we propose an assistive technology that aids device users to assign proper spaces for non-segmented documents.
-The system is different from conventional correction tools which evaluate the suitability of the input text concerning the standard language rules and suggest a grammatically appropriate one.
-In a slightly different perspective, the proposed system assigns proper spaces between the characters of a non-segmented input utterance, in a non-invasive way that avoids distortion in the user's intention.
-Although the resulting segmentation is not strictly correct\footnote{In Korean, not strictly obeying the segmentation (spacing) rules is tolerated in the informal conversation-style sentences.}, it gives sufficient readability and provides naturalness in the viewpoint of speech production.
+In this paper, we propose an assistive technology that aids device users in assigning proper spaces for non-segmented documents.
+The system is distinguished from conventional correction tools that evaluate the suitability of the input text concerning the language rules and suggest a grammatically appropriate one.
+From a slightly different perspective, the proposed system assigns proper spaces between the characters of a non-segmented input utterance in a non-invasive way that avoids distortion in the user’s intention.
+Although the resulting segmentation may not be strictly correct since ignoring the segmentation rules is often tolerated for informal conversation-style sentences in Korean, we expect that our system can enhance readability and provide naturalness in the viewpoint of prosodic break and speech production \cite{jung2007prediction}.

-In the following section, we take a look at the literature on word and hashtag segmentation.
-In Section 3, the architecture of the proposed system is described with a detailed implementation scheme.
-Afterward, the system is evaluated quantitatively and qualitatively with a manually created dataset and several test sentences.